 NICE guidelines state that all pregnant women should be offered this screening.
-In England and Scotland this is done using the the combined test (nuchal translucency measurement combined with serum markers) in the first trimester of pregnancy.
+In England and Scotland this is done using the combined test (nuchal translucency measurement combined with serum markers beta-human chorionic gonadotrophin and pregnancy-associated plasma protein A).
+This should be offered between 11 weeks 0 days and 13 weeks 6 days.
 For women who book too late for the combined test a quadruple serum screening test should be offered up until 20 weeks of gestation.

 Northern Ireland does not have a Down's syndrome screening programme but a second trimester fetal anomaly scan is offered.